Saturday, August 24, 2024

 In his free time, Mark was passionate about sailing.
 From 1978 to 2002, he co-owned a 22-foot Catalina (The Wagon) and (from 1981) solo-owned a 27-foot Pearson (Contagious, also known as Contigo), both in the Corpus Christi Marina.
 He was an avid photographer who set up his own black-and-white darkroom in his homes.
 He also enjoyed fishing, reading, cooking, gardening, dining out, playing the guitar, and listening to music.

 Mark is survived by the love of his life, his wife of 18 (and friend of 45) years, Amanda Pape; and by his two younger sisters, Ann Gresham (Michael) Beug of Husum, Washington, and June Gresham (Gregory) Crane of Red Hook, New York.
 He has three children, Kim Gresham (Mike) Williams of McKinney, Texas, Noël Gresham (Philip) Blaschke of Fort Mill, South Carolina, and Drew (Carolyn Shierk) Gresham of San Antonio, Texas; and two stepchildren, Eric Bolme of Charlotte, North Carolina, and Diane Kulju of Washington, D.C.
-He is also survived by ten grandchildren, Holly Brown (Lindsey) Watson, Heidi Brown (Ryan) Mason, Austin Blaschke, Jennifer Williams (Christopher) Cain, Adam Brown, Drew Brown, Madison Blaschke (Daniel) Nicholson, Lindsay Williams, Evan Blaschke, and Luke Williams; three great-grandchildren, Walker Mason, Rylan Nicholson, and Noah Mason; and by four nephews, three cousins, four in-laws, and their families.
+He is also survived by ten grandchildren, Holly Brown (Lindsey) Watson, Heidi Brown (Ryan) Mason, Austin Blaschke, Jennifer Williams (Christopher) Cain, Adam Brown, Drew Brown, Madison Blaschke (Daniel) Nicholson, Lindsay Williams, Evan Blaschke, and Luke Williams; three great-grandchildren, Walker Mason, Rylan Nicholson, and Noah Mason; and by four nephews, three cousins, four siblings-in-law, and their families.

 © Amanda Pape - 2024 - e-mail me!